 • Provide gift suggestions only when suggestions are requested.

-For some, having a preemptive conversation about gifts feels like a violation of etiquette or social norms.
-In this case, simply have a list of ideas prepared to share if and when suggestions are asked for by someone preparing to give your child a gift.
-You can create a general list of broad categories, suggest specific items, or even provide links to stores or catalogs that support your family’s ideas about what will be enjoyed and appreciated in your home.
+For some, a preemptive conversation about gifts feels like a violation of etiquette or social norms.
+In this case, have a list of ideas prepared to share if and when suggestions are asked for.
+You can list broad categories, suggest specific items, or even provide links to stores or catalogs.

-Regardless of the approach you take, avoid stipulations and focus on helpful guidance.
-Even the most gracious of gift-givers may bristle when met with instructions like, “NO cheap, plastic-y junk, please!”
+Regardless which approach you take, avoid stipulations and focus on helpful guidance.
+Even the most gracious gift-givers may bristle with instructions like, “NO cheap, plastic-y junk, please!”

-Focus the discussion on what you know your children will enjoy — “Jane is so into drawing, painting, and creating right now.
-I know she would be absolutely thrilled to have new art supplies to work with!”
+Focus the discussion on what you know your children will enjoy: “Jane is so into drawing, painting, and creating right now.
+I know she’d be thrilled to have new art supplies!”

-In the message given during our wedding the ceremony, the pastor who married my husband and I repeated this to us three times: “People are more important than things.”
+In our wedding ceremony’s homily, the pastor repeated this three times: “People are more important than things.”

-Ultimately, however, we can act lovingly in relationship with others by providing them the opportunity to learn about what we value as a family.
-Then we can choose to respond with grace and gratitude, regardless of what they bestow on our children in the form of gifts.
+Ultimately, though, we show love in our relationships when we let them learn what we value as a family.
+Then, we can choose to respond with grace and gratitude, regardless of what they give.

-It is possible to honor the relationship by being thankful for the thoughtfulness, even while knowing that the gift may not find a permanent place in your home.
+It’s possible to honor the relationship with thanks for the thoughtfulness, even while knowing the gift may not find a permanent place in your home.

 Special occasions invite celebration.
-Confident and healthy boundaries allow us to celebrate the people in our lives, complete with a wonderful freedom from worrying about the stuff!
+Confident and healthy boundaries help us celebrate the people in our lives, complete with freedom from worrying about the stuff.